12401 Willowbrook Road, SE

 The College had modest beginnings in the former Carver School on Frederick Street, where the first students were enrolled in September 1961.
 Today, the College has a “modern and spacious” campus in suburban Cumberland.

 The 316-acre campus includes 15 buildings, which provide modern facilities for both credit and non-credit students.
 Facilities and equipment are consistent with and designed to maintain the high academic standards of the College.
-In addition to the Learning Commons-Library, Humanities, and Science buildings, there is a College Center which houses the student lounge, dining facilities, a 400-seat theatre, Admissions and Registration, Financial Aid, Student and Legal Affairs, Institutional Research, Advising Center, Instructional Affairs, and the Business Office.
-The campus also includes a Physical Education Building, which houses a large gymnasium and indoor swimming pool.
-The Technology building houses instructional and laboratory facilities for several of the career technology programs in addition to the Information Technology Center and the eLearning and Education Technology Services department.
-The Continuing Education building houses classrooms and meeting rooms for conferences, workshops, and seminars.
-The majority of the College’s credit health programs are located in the Allied Health Building.
-The Automotive Technology building houses the Automotive Technology program.
-Behind the Automotive building are the services building, the workforce building, transportation building, and a storage facility.
-The Advancement Building houses the ACM Foundation office, public relations, marketing departments, and the College bookstore.
+In addition to the Learning Commons-Library, Humanities, and Science Buildings, there is a College Center which houses the student lounge, dining facilities, theatre, Admissions and Registration, Financial Aid, Student and Legal Affairs, Institutional Research, Advising Center, Instructional Affairs, and the Business Office.
+The campus also includes a Physical Education Building, which houses a large gymnasium and fitness center.
+The Technology Building houses instructional and laboratory facilities for several of the career technology programs in addition to the Information Technology and eLearning and Education Technology Services departments.
+The Continuing Education and Workforce Development Building houses classrooms and meeting rooms for conferences, workshops, and seminars.
+The College’s health programs are located in the Allied Health Building.
+The Automotive Technology Building houses the Automotive Technology program.
+The Advancement Building houses the ACM Foundation office, public relations, student recruitment, and marketing departments, and the Campus Store.

 In 1990 the College began offering evening only classes leading to associate degree and certificate programs in the Everett Area High School.
 Then in 1994 a building was constructed to house the Bedford County Campus.
 The facility is located on seven acres with a 110 space parking area adjacent to the campus.
 The building uses a unique geothermal HVAC system that has allowed operating costs to remain at a minimum.
 The $2.3 million facility was provided through funding from the Bedford County Commissioners, the Southern Tier Education Council, and the Commonwealth of Pennsylvania with the land leased by the Everett Area School District.
 The Bedford County Regional Education Foundation has provided total financial support for furnishing the campus facility.
 The 19,500 square foot facility located in Everett, Pennsylvania, houses ten classrooms including two computer labs and three telecourse classrooms; learning commons, student lounge, conference room and faculty offices.
 Administrative offices on campus also include student services, testing lab, career planning, transfer advising, and Foundation.

-An agreement entered into in 2000 established the Bedford County Technical Center as the Allegany College of Maryland Bedford County Technical Center Campus.
-This 25,000 square-foot building has facilities for a variety of technical training and education.
-It houses areas for automotive, building trades, metalworking, welding, health technologies, cosmetology, foods/hospitality, and computer use and repair.
+In 2000 an agreement was established between Allegany College of Maryland and the Bedford County Technical Center to create the ACM/BCTC PA Workforce Training Center.
+The 25,000 square-foot facility offers a variety of technical training and education including automotive repair and PA inspection, building trades, welding, health technologies, cosmetology, culinary/hospitality and Ag/Biotech.
 The Bedford Area and Everett Area School Districts own the Technical Center.
-The agreement makes the building available to Allegany College of Maryland for credit programs, continuing education, and workforce development in Bedford County.
+The agreement makes the building available to Allegany College of Maryland for credit programs, continuing education, and workforce development.
 The Bedford County Campus provides academic support to technical students.
-The College’s office of Workforce Development and Training is housed at the Technical Center.
-A portion of the 4,800 square-foot training facility completed in 2002 adjacent to the Technical Center houses an additional computer lab and lab/classroom for the nursing program.
+The College’s office of Workforce Development and Training for Pennsylvania is located at the Technical Center.
+A portion of the 4,800 square-foot training facility completed in 2002 adjacent to the Technical Center houses an additional computer lab, nursing lab and classroom for the ACM Associates Degree of Nursing program.
 The remaining area of the facility will allow for additional development as future needs warrant.
-The Bedford County Technical Center expanded their facility to include science classrooms and labs.
-As a result of the cooperative agreement with the Bedford County Technical Center, the college offers both day and evening science lab classes.
+The Bedford County Technical Center expanded their facility to include science classrooms and labs where both day and evening ACM science classes are offered.

 Allegany College of Maryland Nursing program has an off-site location in Oakland, Garrett County, Maryland.
 The site is behind Garrett Regional Medical Center (GRMC).
 This program started in 2008 at the request of GRMC.
 Students have class in a private setting.
 The building has a classroom, a campus lab, and a lounge area for students.
 This site has all the conveniences and learning opportunities offered at our other two campus locations.
 The program accepts 20 students every other year starting in the spring semester of odd years.